Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Introduction

-It is therefore still unclear via which dominant mechanism the directly-imaged exoplanets form, and how much solid mass has been accreted onto the planets depending on the formation mechanism and location.
+It is therefore still {{debated}} via which dominant mechanism the directly-imaged exoplanets form, and {{it remains uncertain}} how much solid mass has been accreted {{and incorporated in the planet envelope}} depending on the formation mechanism and location.
 This paper aims to address these questions using a Bayesian inference framework.
 We organize the paper as follows. \S \ref{sec:observation} summarizes the collected data. \S \ref{sec:method} presents our model and the Bayesian framework.
 Main results are in \S \ref{sec:results}.
 Discussions are provided in \S \ref{sec:discussion}.
 A summary of the paper can be found in \S \ref{sec:summary}.